-For more information visit our AICAP web page.
+For more information please visit our AICAP page.

 The City has installed Changing Places toilets and adult-sized changing facilities at locations around the Gold Coast.
 These toilets have wider doorways, an adjustable height change table and a ceiling tracking hoist and shower.

-For more information please visit our Changing Places - toilets web page.
+For more information please visit our Changing Places - toilets page.